 The ride to Cambridge was slow and uneventful due to the usual heavy traffic and constant road works, I noted that the screen gives great wind protection even at motorway speeds and the bike always feels stable and pinned to the road.
-The long wheelbase means that the bike always goes straight and the brakes are fantastic, two large discs at the front and one at the rear.
+The long wheelbase means that the bike always goes straight and the brakes are fantastic, two large discs at the front and one at the rear (no ABS on this model).

 Fourty minutes later I rode off the train in downtown Calais and quickly hit the motorway, still raining but now less heavily, and headed south towards Reims.
 Reims is a lovely city and I know a good Ibis hotel quite near to the motorway.
 I covered the 270km quickly as I was quite hungry and I filled the bike with fuel so that I could make a fast getaway early the next morning.
 The TMax was averaging almost 60mpg and never missed a beat despite the rain.
 So I parked and locked her in the hotel car park and went to eat.